Sundhar22/HotelBookingSite/README.md

     npm start

-    The application will run on http://localhost:3000.
+    Visit the application:

+    Open your browser and go to http://localhost:3000.

 Usage

-    Register or Log in: Create an account or log in with existing credentials.
+   ** Register or log in to explore the hotel listings.
-    Browse Rooms: Explore the available rooms and select your preferred one.
-    Make a Booking: Choose your dates, provide necessary details, and confirm the booking.
+    Search for hotels using the search bar and filters.
+    View hotel details and choose a room to book.
-    Manage Bookings: View and manage your bookings from the user dashboard.
+    Manage your bookings through the user dashboard.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Contact
+    Admin users can manage hotels and bookings through the admin dashboard.**